 - Chocolate Chips- I used a mix of dark chopped chocolate and dark chocolate chips.
 I find adding chopped chocolate to the batter ensures every bite has chocolate in it.
 I promise you the dark chocolate chip flavor is so much better than other kinds of chocolate!

-Refrigerate your cookie dough for 20 minutes.
-This, again, helps prevent the cookies from spreading too much.
-After 20 minutes, remove them from the fridge.
-Using a cookie scoop or a large spoon, place balls of cookie dough onto the lined baking tray.
-Bake the cookies for 12-15 minutes, or just until the edges begin to brown.
-Remove them from the oven, and let cool on the tray for 10 minutes, before transferring to a wire rack to cool completely!
+Shape and bake the cookies: Using a cookie scoop or a large spoon, place balls of cookie dough onto the lined baking tray.
+Bake the cookies for 12-15 minutes, or just until the edges brown.

-- Do not overbake the cookies, as they continue to cook as they cool down.
-Also, these cookies have no eggs, so even if they are underdone by a little bit, it is fine.
+- Do not over-bake the cookies, as they continue to cook as they cool down.
+Also, these cookies have no eggs, so even if they are underdone by a little, it is fine.

-- Avoid overmixing the dough.
-Overmixing cookie dough is the number one reason why cookies spread.
+- Avoid over mixing the dough.
+Over-mixing cookie dough is the number one reason cookies spread.
 Fold through the oats and chocolate chips at the very end.

 - If you don’t have coconut oil on hand, use any neutral oil, like vegetable or canola oil.